propulsion-ai/p8n-importer/README.md

 # p8n-importer

 ## Overview
 `p8n-importer` is a versatile dataset import tool designed to simplify the process of importing various dataset formats into the PropulsionAI platform.
-This tool supports multiple formats, including VOC, YOLO, and Label Studio, and enables seamless integration with the PropulsionAI ecosystem.
-This tool now includes enhanced functionalities such as verbose logging and dataset visualization before uploading.
+This tool supports multiple formats, including VOC, YOLO, COCO, Image Classification, and Tabular data, and enables seamless integration with the PropulsionAI ecosystem.
+The tool now includes enhanced functionalities such as verbose logging and dataset visualization before uploading.

 Explore more about PropulsionAI at [PropulsionHQ](https://propulsionhq.com).

 ## Features
-- **Multiple Format Support**: Easily import datasets in formats like VOC, YOLO, and Label Studio.
+- **Multiple Format Support**: Easily import datasets in formats like VOC, YOLO, COCO, Image Classification, and Tabular.
 - **Direct Upload**: Upload datasets directly to the PropulsionAI platform with an easy-to-use command-line interface.
 - **Flexibility**: Extendable to support additional dataset formats in the future.
 - **Secure API Key Handling**: API keys are handled securely via environment variables or interactive input.